 To date, the RA has been deployed in 70 communities and 9 Health Facilities in three sub districts.
 The work has been done with a total of 140 Drug Distributors and five field supervisors.
 As shown in figure 11, a total of 392 children under five have been recruited with majority of them from the COM arm.

-In the MOH arm not all the communities had a heath facility as a result, the health workers had to appoint community heath workers to handle the drugs in some of the MOH communities.
+In the MOH arm not all the communities had a heath facility as a result; the health workers had to appoint community health workers to handle the drugs in some of the MOH communities.
 The actual recruitment at heath facility therefore is 26 making 7% of the total recruitments.

 Most of the children were recruited in the 12-36 month group and the main signs they presented with are inability to eat or suck, severe weakness and repeated vomiting.